photo from istock

 COP21 attracted nearly 50,000 participants, including 25,000 official delegates.
 Multiple forums were held on a variety of related topics.
 In addition, thousands of demonstrators were permitted to gather on December 12, in spite of France’s tightened security after the recent terrorist attacks.

 The following is a guest post by architect Veronica Schreibeis Smith, of Vera Iconica Architecture in Jackson, Wyoming.
 Veronica attended the Sustainable Energy for All Conference at the 2015 Paris Climate Conference, held from November 30 to December 12, 2015.
-I asked her to share her thoughts here. –Trudy
+I asked her to share her thoughts here. –Trud

 We’ll begin with a few questions: